harshb/harshb.github.io/_posts/2019-10-05-kaifi-aurat.md

 >
 >Who like quicksilver would mould into the shape of  every vase --
 >
->You must now pour your existence  into a mold of steel
+>You must now pour your existence  into a mold of steel my dear
 >
 ><img src="../assets/spacer.png" alt="Sahil Ludhianvi" style="width:52px;height:20px;">
 >
->Arise my dear, walk with me
+>Arise my dear, come walk with me
 >
->Existence is fulfilled in struggle and not in the controlled patience you project
+>Life is  in struggle and not in patience tightly controlled
 >
->The pulse of life is found not is the trembling teardrop that from your eyes falls
+>The pulse of life's blood  in  not in the quivering teardrop
 >
->The fragrance of life is found in flying high and not in your beautiful tresses that curl
+> Life's fragrence  is in soaring high in the sky and not in admiring  beautiful tresses that curl
 >
 >There is another heaven out there which lies  not in the shadow of your male
 >